 You go to bed at 9:00.
 You set no alarm.
 You wake up at fourteen hours later, feeling defeated.
 It takes you an hour more to get up.

 It’s noon when you stumble into the kitchen, boil some water and throw in some oatmeal.
 You turn off the burner to let the oatmeal cook in the residual heat while you shower.
 You stand in the luxurious hot water for a few minutes.
 Now your legs are too tired to hold you up.
 You sit in the tub, stop up the drain and let the warm rain fall over you as the tub fills.
-You lie in the tub until the water cools.
+Your legs are so tired.
+Everything is so tired.
+You don’t want to stand anymore, so you lie in the tub until the water cools.

 It’s one o’clock when you finally make your way to the kitchen in your bathrobe.
 The oatmeal is cold.
 You make your way to the living room to eat your cold oatmeal out of the pot.
-You turn on the television and the stereo both and sink into a chair.
+You turn on the television and the stereo both, belt and suspenders for your mind, and sink into a chair.

 Breakfast done, you pick up a magazine.
 The stereo and the TV are still on.
 The key is redundancy.
 If you lose your concentration on the magazine, the television is there to fill the void.
 If it happens to be on that same stupid commercial again, the background music is there for you.

 It doesn’t work.
 The thoughts keep coming.
 On a good day, you think about how unhappy you are and how meaningless life is.
 On most days, you run through your ideas on how to end your life.
 You can’t hold out like this until you’re thirty.
 It seems unimaginably far away.
 The last couple years have felt so long.